angelatsai1214/cse15l-lab-reports/lab-report-2-week-1.md

     ![Image](/Images/githubPage.png)

-3. The GitHub Desktop will open automatically, then you just click on **Open in Visual Studio Code**
+3. The GitHub Desktop will open automatically, then you just click on **Open in Visual Studio Code**.

     ![Image](/Images/githubDesktop.png)

-3. In Visual Studio Code, on the top toolbar, select **Terminal** > **New Terminal** to open up the terminal if it is not already open
+3. In Visual Studio Code, on the top toolbar, select **Terminal** > **New Terminal** to open up the terminal if it is not already open.

     ![Image](/Images/openTerminal.png)